BulletsFramework/serviceworker/README.md

 This simple service worker:

 - Caches your themes static assets e.g. graphics, styles and JS
-- Caches pages of your site as your visitors browser, maximum 25
+- Caches pages of your site as your visitors browse, maximum 25
 - Caches an Offline page which is displayed if a page not in the cache is requested

 Pre-requisites